[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 The mother went into the kitchen while wearing a hat.

-As you can see I am expressing that one situation continues while something else is also happening by using “while” or “with.”
+As you can see, I am expressing that one situation continues while something else is happening by using “while” or “with.”

-Basically, you use this grammar in the past tense, and you cannot apply future tense and present-tense forms.
+You use this grammar in the past tense and cannot apply future and present tense forms.

 First of all, in the case of verbs, if a verb doesn’t have a final consonant, you use -ㄴ 채(로), and if one does, you use -은 채(로).

-Also, as you can see there are parentheses on 로, you can omit it or just keep it.
+Also, as you can see, there are parentheses on 로; you can omit or keep it.
 The meaning will be the same.

 Then let’s look at a sentence.